Please also check out our Guide to Summer Camp at CWS!

 Will there be an opportunity to sign up for waterskiing/wakeboarding?
 There are a limited number of waterskiing, wakeboarding, and kneeboarding opportunities.
-This is an activity that has an additional fee ($120/5 night sessions, $60/3 night sessions) and requires registration beforehand.
-There is the opportunity to indicate interest on the summer registration application.
-Indicating interest in this activity on the registration application does not guarantee your camper will get to participate because there are a limited number of spaces available.
-Since CWS offers many recreation activities that are included in the registration fee, it is not necessary to sign up for any of the recreation activities with an additional fee.
+This is an activity that has an additional fee ($160/5 night sessions, $80/3 night sessions) and requires registration beforehand.
+Once your camper is enrolled in his/her summer camp session, within your account dashboard you can sign up for this activity.
+Since CWS offers all other recreation activities on a rotation basis, it is not necessary to sign up for any of the recreation activities with an additional fee.

 All campers will also have the opportunity to ride the red shark during their camp week.

 How will my child participate in recreation activities?
 Each camper will have the option to participate in the CWS recreation activities listed here.
 Participation in these activities will be on a rotational basis.
 Multiple recreation options will be available to campers throughout the day.

 What if I want to send my camper a letter or package?
-We highly encourage parents to send letters to their child while at camp.
-This is a very special and important time of the day.
-Parents may also drop off letters and packages for the week during check-in.
-To make sure they are delivered on time, please indicate the day you would like them delivered. *Note in 2021 due to COVID-19 we will not have a drop off area or accept letters or packages at check-in.
+We will not have a drop off area or accept letters or packages at check-in.
 Parents are encouraged to include camper letters in their luggage for each day.
 Please do not send your child food or candy.
-Address mail as follows: